djrosenbaum/zelda-shop/README.md

 # Zelda Shop
-This Ethereum project imagines a Zelda Shop point of sale with SKALE interchain messaging
+This Ethereum project imagines a Zelda item shop where players can buy items in game using SKALE interchain messaging agent

 <img src="./docs/images/shop.png">